|6 Months Part-time

 The philosophy underpinning this postgraduate course values the concept of positive ageing and the unique individual characteristics of the older person.
 The course seeks to validate this through the development of expert gerontological nursing to meet the complex needs of older people in a variety of care settings.
 This course is a Postgraduate Certificate, 30 credits of a level nine programme of the National Framework of Qualifications (National Qualifications Authority of Ireland (NQAI), 2003).

-The course comprises of four modules
+The course comprises four modules:

-Theory modules (blended learning):
+Theory modules (blended learning)

-Clinical Practice/Practicum module:
+Clinical Practice/Practicum module

 - NU6130 Clinical Practice in Specialist Nursing 1 (5 credits)

-For each 10 credit module there is an estimated 200 hours Student Workload.
-The breakdown of these hours is: 184 hours distance online and technology learning, and 16 hours of face-to-face contact in Brookfield Health Science Complex.
-The breakdown for 5 credit theory modules will be half the hours stated above for 10 credit modules.
-Each 10 credit model runs for 6 weeks and each 5 credit module runs for 4 weeks.
+For each 10-credit module, there are an estimated 200 hours of student workload.
+The breakdown of these hours is: 168 hours of distance online and technology learning, and 32 hours of face-to-face contact in Brookfield Health Science Complex but are subject to change from year to year.
+The breakdown for 5-credit theory modules will be half the hours stated above for 10-credit modules.
+Each 10-credit model runs for 6 weeks and each 5-credit module runs for 4 weeks.
 The practice modules involve direct clinical placement learning to meet Nursing & Midwifery Board of Ireland requirements.

-September to December (16 weeks) contains 2x 10 credit modules and 1x 5 credit module, and 1x5 credit module (practice module).
-The student is required to attend 3 x 8 hour days and 4 x 4 hour days on campus in semester 1 for workshops, lectures and tutorials.
-The remainder of content is delivered online using our virtual learning environment Blackboard.
+September to December (16 weeks) contains 2x 10-credit modules and 1x 5-credit module, and 1x5-credit module (practice module).
+The student is required to attend in person for 9 days on campus in semester 1 for workshops, lectures and tutorials but are subject to change from year to year.
+The remainder of content is delivered online using our virtual learning environment Canvas.
 Learning strategies include module study guides, discussion boards, audio/visual resources and online assessments/activities.